ClarenceWhite/Clarencewhite/README.md

-# Hi there 👋, my name is Zeyu Bai (also Clarence White)
+# Hi there 👋, my name is Zeyu Bai

 # My Tool box